-Served by the natural reservoir, the only question which exists when visiting this waterfall is to jump or not to jump?
+Served by the natural reservoir, the only question which exists when visiting this waterfall is whether to jump or not to jump.
 Your choice!

-A waterfall love story, as Cemara Waterfall’s name suggests it is so impressively beautiful and related to romantic kind of things.
+A waterfall love story, as Cemara Waterfall’s name, suggests is so impressively beautiful and related to romantic kind of things.

 Locals believe if there is a couple who comes and visits Cemara waterfall their love story will remain long-lasting.

 The nature surrounding this romantic waterfall is indeed beautiful and captivating.

 This waterfall has a very large water discharge which has an extraordinary beauty that feels hypnotic to the visitors who come.